Ireland

 Motherhood prevalence (TMR)

 Among mothers in Ireland, completed fertility is 64.3% (2024).
 It shows virtually no movement compared with 2023 (little change).
 Looking at the last five years, TMR has been falling (average 65.5% across 2020–2024).
 Looking back to the 2020s (65.5%), TMR stands lower by about 1.2pp.
 The lowest sustained level of TMR was in the early 2020s (2022–2024), at 64.1%.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 | Year | TMR | Year | TMR |